Lindt8/PHITS-Tools/paper.md

-Radiation transport simulations minimally require specifying the involved geometry (defined shapes, regions, and materials), radiation source terms, and "tallies" that filter and score the various physical quantities of interest to be outputted.
+Radiation transport simulations minimally require specifying the involved geometry (defined shapes, regions, and materials), radiation source terms, and "tallies" that filter and score the physical quantities of interest to be outputted.
 PHITS's tallies can score
-the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, radiation damage (in displacements per atom, DPA), and more.
+the number of particles passing through a region or surface, the frequency/products/timing of nuclear interactions, deposition of energy/dose, radiation damage, and more.
-Users provide the desired
-binning for the tally histograms to be created (e.g., specifying a range of energies of interest and how many bins the tally will have in that energy range), and the code will simulate the histories, or "lives", of many particles, outputting the aggregate distributions for the quantities being tallied, which should be converged to the "true/real" distributions provided a statistically sufficient number of histories were simulated (often on the order of millions or more).
+Users provide the desired criteria and binning for the tally histograms (e.g., specifying a range of energies and the number of bins spanning it), and the code simulates the histories, or "lives", of many particles, outputting aggregate distributions for the tallied quantities, which should be converged to the "true/real" distributions provided a statistically sufficient number of histories were simulated (often on the order of millions or more).
-For a few tallies, PHITS provides the option to output "dump" files where, in addition to the histograms, detailed raw history-by-history event data are recorded to a text or binary file for every history satisfying the tally's criteria and being scored by it, allowing users to, in post-processing, create even more complex tallies and analyses than possible with the stock tallies in PHITS.
+For a few tallies, PHITS provides the option to output "dump" files where, additionally, for each scored particle/interaction detailed raw event data are recorded to a text/binary file, allowing users to, in post-processing, create even more complex tallies and analyses than possible with the stock PHITS tallies.

-The DCHAIN code coupled to PHITS specializes in calculating nuclide inventories and derived quantities (such as activity, decay heat, decay gamma-ray emission spectra, and more) as a function of time for any arbitrary irradiation schedule from any radiation source.
+The DCHAIN code coupled to PHITS specializes in calculating nuclide inventories and derived quantities (activity, decay heat, decay gamma-ray emission spectra, and more) as a function of time for any arbitrary irradiation schedule from any radiation source.

 The package presented here automates the time-consuming task of extracting the